U.S. Federal Bank Regulators Require Notifications For Material Cybersecurity Incidents - Technology - United States

 When a "computer-security incident" materially disrupts a bank's ability to carry out ordinary operations, results in a material loss in revenue, or poses a threat to the financial stability of the United States, the bank must notify its primary federal regulator.
 These kinds of computer-security incidents are referred to as "notification incidents."

-- large scale distributed denial of service attacks that disrupt customer access for more than 4 hours;
+- large-scale distributed denial of service attacks disrupting customer access for more than four hours

-- a bank service provider experiences widespread system outages with no determinable recovery time;
+- a bank service provider experiencing widespread system outages with no determinable recovery time

-- a computer hacking incident that disables banking operations for an extended period of time;
+- a computer hacking incident disabling banking operations for an extended period of time

-- malware on a bank's network that is an imminent threat to core business lines or operations;
+- malware on a bank's network presenting an imminent threat to core business lines or operations

-- a ransom malware attack that encrypts a core banking system or backup data.
+- a ransom malware attack encrypting a core banking system or backup data

-Once a bank determines that a notification incident has occurred, it must alert its primary federal regulator promptly and no later than thirty-six hours after the determination was made.
+Once a bank determines that a notification incident has occurred, it must alert its primary federal regulator promptly and no later than 36 hours after the determination was made.

 Bank Service Providers Must Notify Banks